jlukewilliams94/PasswordGenerator-JLW/README.md

 ## https://jlukewilliams94.github.io/PasswordGenerator-JLW/

 ## Random Password Generator Acceptance Criteria
-In order for the random password geerator to operate correctly it must meet the below acceptance criteria:
+In order for the random password generator to operate correctly it must meet the below acceptance criteria:

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password